cp-algorithms/cp-algorithms/src/algebra/polynomial.md

 And from this, in turn, you can recover $R(x)$ as $R(x) = A(x) - B(x)D(x)$.

+Note that the matrix above is a so-called triangular [Toeplitz matrix](https://en.wikipedia.org/wiki/Toeplitz_matrix) and, as we see here, solving system of linear equations with arbitrary Toeplitz matrix is, in fact, equivalent to polynomial inversion.
+Moreover, inverse matrix of it would also be triangular Toeplitz matrix and its entries, in terms used above, are the coefficients of $(B^R(x))^{-1} \pmod{x^{n-m+1}}$.

 ## Calculating functions of polynomial

 ### Newton's method